facjure/public-domain-poetry/README.md

 # Curate Poems Together

-Thousands of poems in the public domain are burried in sites, without easy access, yet we don't have a single library for humans or machines.
+Thousands of poems in the public domain are burried in sites, yet we don't have a central library for humans or machines.

 Let's build one.